LilianaOSullivan/ilo/docs/docs/Swagger.md

 ## JSON Schema

 In addition, a <a href="https://json-schema.org/">JSON Schema</a> is provided for each OpenAPI function.
-This is annotating how a JSON should be formatted to be accepted as a valid request, this can include the use of optional parameters with the request.
+This annotates how a JSON should be formatted to be accepted as a valid request; it can include optional parameters with the request.
 This information is provided by the Swagger documentation and is provided as part of the OpenAPI JSON.
 The server will reject the request if the schema is not abided to.

-An example of what a Schema may look like is shown below
+An example of what a Schema may look like is shown below.

 ![](img/json_schema.png){style="width:55%;display:block;margin-left: auto;margin-right:auto;"}